GoogleCloudPlatform/pgadapter/docs/command_line_arguments.md

     the value of this option could cause a client or driver to alter its behavior and cause unexpected errors when used with PGAdapter.

+-z <default-time-zone>
+  * This option specifies the default timezone for new sessions in PGAdapter.
+If not specified, it defaults to UTC.
+  * Use this option to set a specific default timezone (for example Europe/Berlin or America/New_York) for applications that rely on a specific default timezone without explicitly setting it.
+    Specifying `localtime` (e.g. `-z localtime`) will use the JVM host system's default timezone.
+  * Long option: --default-time-zone <default-time-zone> (also accepts --default_time_zone).
+  * Can also be configured using the Java system property `-Dpgadapter.default_time_zone=<timezone>`.

 -max_backlog <maximum number of backlog connections>
   * Maximum queue length of incoming pending connections.
 Defaults to 1000.